 The application of the libertarian ideas would result in a return of a feudal state, under the rule of the strongest.

 Note 91: «Quantum» and «Copenhagen Interpretation».
-Although these wods have quite well defined and unequivocal meanings, newspeak (chapter VI-12) still could be introduced here by pseudosciences and crooks, selling fake «quantum medicine» and other balderdashes.
+Although these words have quite well defined and unequivocal meanings, newspeak (chapter VI-12) still could be introduced here by pseudosciences and crooks, selling fake «quantum medicine» and other balderdashes.
 This newspeak is of course harmful to science, but it especially impacts this book.
 Indeed, the later says that some quantum-like behaviours are not specific to physics, but are more general laws in many other realms, including consciousness.
 This should normally allow for analogies or generalisations such as «quantum consciousness» and even «Copenhagen interpretation of consciousness» (chapter V-2).
 But now, how to be taken seriously by scientists, after they got their ears stuffed with the newspeak sense?
-This newspeak clearly is an attack on freedom of expression, and I defend myself by still using these words, with this note each time (and quotation marks, to avoid confusion).
+(See also chapitre VII-4) This newspeak clearly is an attack on freedom of expression, and I defend myself by still using these words, with this note each time (and quotation marks, to avoid confusion).
 This is part of the defence of freedom of expression, through a well-defined, non-changing and univocal language.

 Note 92: «scientistist» Sorry for this little known word, it is all what I found as tranlation of the French «scientiste».
 This means somebody who claims to be a scientist, but who is in fact in a belief in science, instead of applying the method.
 Such people often hold dangerous ideologies as being «the science», such as materialism, denegation of consciousness, amorality, nuclear power, technocracy, etc. It is important to understand that scientistism is not science, and a critic of scientistism is not a criticism of science.
-However it is also important to understand that in a science funded by materialistic capitalist governments and companies, true scientists risk their careers if they hold certain views.
+However it is also important to understand that in a science funded by materialistic governments and capitalist companies, true scientists risk their careers if they hold certain views.
 This makes scientistism rampant in the whole science community.

 Still they are the ones who created this word, and I regularly see the concept used in science reviews.

 Note 93: A © sign after one of the words I invented does not mean that I forbid using this word.
 But this still means that you must use it only in the meaning I defined, with a reference to my work, even (and especially if) you criticize it.
-This is to avoid the appearance of a jargon or newspeak of misleading terms.
+This is to avoid the appearance of a jargon or newspeak (chapter VI-12) of misleading terms.